Dingwall railway station: Facilities

 Both platforms have benches and help points, with most of the main facilities sited on platform 1, being a concourse, a disabled toilet, ticket office, and a bar.
 There is a small car park (adjacent to which is a payphone) and bike racks next to platform 1.
 Platform 2 also has a waiting room and a shelter.
 Both platforms have step-free access.
-New annunciator LED screens have been installed on both platforms, giving information on the next three trains to arrive, and general security information.

 Platform layout

 It has a passing loop 32 chain long, with two platforms.
 Platform 1 on the northbound line can accommodate trains having eight coaches, whereas platform 2 on the southbound line can hold ten.